BattletechModders/SkillBasedInit/README.md

 * Melee attacks reduce your initiative by the difference in tonnage; a 100t vs. 100t has limited impact, a 100t vs. 20t a bigger impact.
 Piloting skill mitigates this.
 Mechanics in place, but penalty not yet applied.Vehicles and turrets need tested; no way to apply DFA penalty against them (no DamageType in signatures)
 * Test interactions with init modifying abilities; Juggernaught, Offensive Push, etc
 * Test interactions with init modifying components; primitive cockpits should offer no bonus, basic IS +1, Clan +2, DNI +3, EI +4
+* Determine if there are other stats that should be evaluated.
+In particular "PhaseModifier" : "PhaseModifierSelf" may be appropriate to check on each round.
 * Extract logging from HBS.Logging to prevent duplication of logs
 * Show init bonus/malus on Lance/MechBay screens.
 Currently replaced with a - character to signify it's meaningless.
 * Consider if only tactics should influence your init order, while Piloting influences the reduction of negative modifiers.
 Piloting is already overly strong, as it adds to dodge changes and evasion pips.
 However, requiring both skills for the highest modifiers makes it harder to find a pilot that reaches the 1.0 modifier.